ember-learn/deprecation-app/content/ember/v3/ember-built-in-components-legacy-arguments.md

-Due to implementation differences, the legacy implementations may be less performant and have subtle differences in behavior, especially in edge cases around undocumented or deprecated functionailities.
+Due to implementation differences, the legacy implementations may be less performant and have subtle differences in behavior, especially in edge cases around undocumented or deprecated functionalities.
 This temporary measure will stop working afer Ember 4.0.0.

 With the ability to modify `@tagName` deprecated, the previously private `@eventName` and `@preventDefault` arguments on `<LinkTo>` are deprecated as well.
-These arguments were ocationally useful when the element is something other than an `<a>` element, but in the case of an `<a>` element, the default browser action is to navigate to the `href` via a full-page refresh.
+These arguments were occasionally useful when the element is something other than an `<a>` element, but in the case of an `<a>` element, the default browser action is to navigate to the `href` via a full-page refresh.
 If that is not prevented, it would defeat the purpose of using the `<LinkTo>` component.